-9 tips to get more FPS and better performance on your gaming PC
+11 easy tips to get more FPS and better performance on your gaming PC

 Aside from installing the latest graphics drivers, there are some surprisingly easy things you can do to improve your frames per second in-game and overall performance.

-Follow this guide for some simple tips on settings you can change within Windows 10 and relevant software to tweak your performance and get a nice boost.
+Follow this guide for some simple tips on settings you can change within Windows 10 or 11 and relevant software to tweak your performance and get a nice boost.

+- See more PC Gaming coverage in association with Nvidia GeForce RTX

+- Upcoming PC games: The best new games to look forward to

 1. Turn on Game Mode

 Window's Game Mode is one of the easiest things you can do to improve settings.
-Telling Windows that you're a gamer and getting the operating system to optimise performance for you is one.
+Telling Windows that you're a gamer and getting the operating system to optimise performance for you in one.

-For this setting, you'll need the latest version of Windows 10, but beyond that, it's dead simple to turn on Game Mode.
+For this setting, you'll need the latest version of Windows 11 (or Windows 10 ), but beyond that, it's dead simple to turn on Game Mode.

 To turn on Game Mode follow these steps: